-2.1.4 Installing artifacts and adaptors
+2.1.4 Installing artifacts, adaptors, and intent types

 Artifacts and adaptors are resource files that define network node characteristics and allow for management support in NSP by providing the mapping between node attributes and NSP attributes.
-Intent types, which define service characteristics, are also considered artifacts and can be installed using the artifact manager.
-These files typically come in the form of zip archives that are imported using NSP.
+Intent types, which define service characteristics, are also considered artifacts and can be installed using the NSP UI.
+These files typically come in the form of zip bundles that you obtain from the NSP software download site and import using NSP.